Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-40-war-two-worlds-pt5-cremation.md

 They were *good* at first impressions, too.
 Nothin’ said *‘don’t fuck with us’* like a fist full of claws, teeth that’d have a wolf cowering in the corner and a thick layer of shaggy fur.

-And yet…
+And yet...

 After seeing and meeting Daar he’d expected all the Stonebacks to be goddamned monsters.
 And to be fair they *were,* all great big shaggy-furred dudes with claws that could tear through walls.
 Michael wouldn’t ever wanna fight *any* of them.
-It was just…well, they weren’t Daar.
+It was just... well, they weren’t Daar.
 He was a *giant* that put them all to complete shame, with his short-cut fur only emphasizing the enormous difference.
 The Great Father was so impressive that he could comfortably hang with the HEAT, according to reputation.
 He was riding along on the other Weaver with Lieutenant Moore, leading from the front, and the other Stonebacks looked at him kinda like a regular Gaoian looked at a Stoneback.

 Then again, they looked that way at their smallest Brother, too.
 Fiin was something like Daar’s second-in-command, and what he lacked in size compared to the others it was hella obvious he made up for in massive smarts.
 He absolutely *radiated* danger, too; he was still a big dude and he had *claws.* And he watched *everyone* like a hawk.